Randy Savage: Death

-On the morning of May 20, 2011, Savage was driving his Jeep Wrangler near his home in Seminole, Florida with his wife in the passenger seat when he became unresponsive and crashed into a tree.
-Paramedics arrived soon after and found him dead at the scene, age 58.
-Though initial reports of Savage's death indicated that he had been killed in the collision, he and his wife had been wearing seatbelts and suffered only minor physical injuries in the crash.
+On the morning of May 20, 2011, Savage was driving his Jeep Wrangler near his home in Seminole, Florida, with his wife in the passenger seat when he became unresponsive and crashed into a tree.
+Paramedics arrived soon after and found him dead at the scene, aged 58.
+Savage and his wife had been wearing seatbelts.
+She suffered only minor physical injuries in the crash.
 An autopsy performed by the medical examiner's office found that he had an enlarged heart and advanced coronary artery disease (more than 90% narrowed) which had resulted in a sudden heart attack.
 The drugs found in his system included a prescription painkiller and a small amount of alcohol.
 Savage had never been treated for heart problems and there was no evidence that he was aware of his heart condition.
 The cause of death was officially ruled as atherosclerotic heart disease.

-Savage was cremated, and his ashes were placed under a favorite tree on his property in Largo, Florida, near his mother's development.
+Five days after his death, Savage was cremated, and his ashes were placed under a favorite tree on his property in Largo, Florida, near his mother's development.
 Ten days before his death, he had asked his brother to pour the ashes of his dog in the same spot.
 When Savage's brother asked why, Savage stated that it was because he wanted him to remember that spot, since he wanted his ashes to be poured there as well.